South Korea May Join Historic Summit, If It Happens

 The latest remarks, however, caused President Trump to call off the meeting in light of the rhetoric coming from North Korea, the Inquisitr previously reported.

-President Trump sent a letter to the North Korean dictator informing him of the decision, but left the door open in case there was a desire for the summit to go forward.
+President Trump sent a letter to the North Korean dictator informing him of the decision but left the door open in case there was a desire for the summit to go forward.

 Despite the tense rhetoric, representatives from both nations continued throughout the weekend to walk back the discord and work on the details of moving forward with the talks, USA Today reported.